sharadcodes/sharadcodes.github.io/about.md

 I love making projects, having fun and enjoy playing video games.

-I am most skilled in ReactJS, NodeJS, ExpressJS and Drinking Cold    Coffee :coffee:
+I am most skilled in ReactJS, NodeJS, ExpressJS and Drinking Cold Coffee

 I was selected as one of the student receiving the Google India Challenge Scholarship in the year 2018.
 I'm currently doing freelancing and side projects in API development using NodeJS & Python.